 A signed original of this written statement required by Section 906 has been provided to International Surf Resorts, Inc., and will be retained by International Surf Resorts, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.

+/s/ Eduardo Biancardi

+Eduardo Biancardi

-Eduardo Biancardi Chief Financial Officer May 13, 2008
+Chief Financial Officer

+November 13, 2008